Geonovum/KP-APIs/Werkgroep API strategie/oud/Designrules v1.0.md

 ### Interface nomenclature: singular or plural?

 Here, the *Keep It Simple Stupid* (KISS) rule is applicable.
+Collections and items of collections are addressed via the plural and single resources via the singular.
 Although grammatically, it may feel wrong to request a single resource using the plural of the resource, it is a pragmatic choice to refer to endpoints consistently using plural.
 For the user it is much easier to not have to keep in mind singular and plural (*aanvraag/aanvragen, regel/regels*).
 Furthermore, this implementation is much more straightforward as most development frameworks are able to resolve both a single resource (`/aanvragen/12`) and multiple resources (`/aanvragen`) using one controller.

 > [API principle: Use plural nouns to indicate resources](#api-05)